JamJestJam/CodersSchool/STL/readme.md

 std::fill_n(v.begin(), 10, -2); // fill first 10 elements with value -2
 ```

-In c++ 20 when you want to work on every element in container you can use `std::ranges`.
+In C++ 20 when you want to work on every element in the container you can use `std::ranges`.
 ```
 std::vector v {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12};